 - Estimation of Blood Glucose level by Folin-Wu method

 - What is Paper Chromatography?
 Principle and Procedure

-If the results are not normal, it simply means that he must do more tests your baby.
-The health professional may recommend another type of test, called diagnostic test.
-This test can check if your baby has Phenylketonuria or if abnormal results are due to other causes.
-If you are doing the test to your baby before their first full day of life, PKU may not be detected.
-Some experts recommend that if you do the test to your baby within 24 hours of life, the test has to be repeated when 1-2 weeks of age.
+If the results are not normal, it means he must do more tests on your baby.
+The health professional may recommend another type of test, called a diagnostic test, instead.
+This test can check if your baby has phenylketonuria or if abnormal results are because of other causes.
+If you are doing the test on your baby before their first full day of life, it may not detect PKU.
+Some experts recommend that if you do the test on your baby within 24 hours of life, the test has to be repeated at 1-2 weeks of age.

 What problems can cause PKU?

-Babies born with Phenylketonuria appear normal the first few months of life.
-But without treatment, they begin to have signs and symptoms of the disease at about 6 months of age.
+Babies born with phenylketonuria appear normal for the first few months of life.
+But without treatment, they have signs and symptoms of the disease at about 6 months of age.
 Phenylketonuria mutation affects protein changes in amino acids, DNA, RNA, and amino acids.

-Skin and eyes lighter color.
-Infants with PKU cannot adequately produce melanin, the pigment that is responsible for skin colour and hair.
+- Skin and eyes are lighter colors.
+Infants with PKU cannot adequately produce melanin, the pigment responsible for skin color and hair.